Near Real-time Full-wave Inverse Design of Electromagnetic Devices

-Once precomputation has been performed for a simulation environment, $G$ and $G_{obj}$ may be used for any number of optimization runs with the same environment.
-Direct Binary Search (DBS) starts with an initial design $P_0$, which may be randomly-generated or based on a priori design insight.
+The Direct Binary Search (DBS) optimization algorithm starts with an initial design configuration $P_0$, which may be randomly-generated or based on a priori design insight.
 The inverse of the initial system matrix, $C_0^{-1} = \left[(I-P_0) + P_0 G\right]^{-1}$, is found and stored, and the objective function is evaluated.
-At each iteration, a randomly chosen tile in the optimization region is flipped from free space to metal or vice versa.
+At each iteration, a randomly chosen tile in the optimization region is flipped from empty to filled or vice versa.
 The objective function is evaluated, and if improvement is obtained, the flip is retained and optimization proceeds to the next iteration.
 Otherwise, another random tile is flipped.
 Should all possible flips be tested without improvement, the optimization has converged.
 The DBS process utilizing PNGF is illustrated in Fig. \ref{fig:sys_dbs_lru}(b), and a flowchart is shown in Supplementary Fig. \ref{fig:supp_flowchart}.

 At the $n$th iteration of optimization,

 must be found to evaluate the objective function.
 Although $C_n^{-1} = [(I - P_n) + P_n G]^{-1}$ could be obtained by solving equation (\ref{eq:currequiv_j_disc}) from scratch, since DBS flips only a single tile per iteration, low-rank update methods can be used instead to avoid recomputing the inverse directly, as illustrated in Fig. \ref{fig:sys_dbs_lru}(c) and discussed in the following section.